fizker/serve-prepare/readme.md

 - There is an expectation that the raw files are created by running `npx webpack`.
 This should be changed if necessary.
 - There is an expectation that the raw files are placed in a folder called `/static`.
 This should be changed as necessary.
 - If private NPM repositories are in play, add authentication to an `.npmrc` file and copy that in before running `npm install`.
-- HTTPS/HTTP2 support is done by copying certificates into the container in the last stage.
-There are some default filenames baked into the image.
-Please make sure that they correspond to real files, or remove/comment the HTTPS lines; [@fizker/serve][1] will operate in HTTP-only mode if any of the three HTTPS env vars are missing.
+- HTTPS/HTTP2 support is done by copying certificates into the container.
+This can be done at build-time, but the recommended way is to copy them in using volumes, as this allows the image to be reused in different setups and different URLs.
+After the files have been copied in, two environment vars, `HTTPS_KEY` and `HTTPS_CERT`, should be set with the internal path to the files.
+Whether it works or not, [@fizker/serve][1] will log appropriately.
+- The server will use ports 80 and 443 internally.
+This makes it convenient to know which ports to rebind.
+If desired, the ports can be overridden by changing the `PORT` env for HTTP and the `HTTPS_PORT` for HTTPS.

 ### sample serve-setup-request.json